MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-RemoteMailbox.md

 ```

 ### -RemoveSpokenName
-!!!
-Exchange Server 2010, Exchange Server 2013

-The RemoveSpokenName parameter specifies whether to remove the spoken name that a user has added to a mailbox.

-!!!
-Exchange Server 2016

 The RemoveSpokenNameswitch specifies whether to remove the spoken name from the mail user.
 You don't need to specify a value with this switch.

 You can add a picture to a mail user by using the Import-RecipientDataProperty cmdlet.

 ```yaml
 Type: SwitchParameter